jbossas/archetypes/jboss-as-html5-mobile-archetype/src/main/resources/archetype-resources/readme.md

 This application is built using a technique called Plain Old HTML5 (POH5).
 This uses a pure HTML client that interacts with with the application server via restful end-points (JAX-RS).
-This example also uses some of the latest HTML5 features and advanced JAX-RS.
+This application also uses some of the latest HTML5 features and advanced JAX-RS.
 And since testing is just as important with POH5 as it is server side core this application also uses QUnit to show you how to unit test your JavaScript.

 What is a modern web application without mobile web support?
-So this application also integrates jQuery mobile and basic client side device detection to give you both a desktop and mobile version of the interface.
-Both support the same features, including form validation, member registration, etc...
-However the mobile version adds in mobile layout, touch, and performance improvements needed to get you started with mobile web development on JBoss.
+This application also integrates jQuery mobile and basic client side device detection to give you both a desktop and mobile version of the interface.
+Both support the same features, including form validation, member registration, etc. However the mobile version adds in mobile layout, touch, and performance improvements needed to get you started with mobile web development on JBoss.

 System requirements